 - It is performed under a general anaesthetic so you won't feel anything.

-- During the surgery, your tonsils are removed through your mouth.
+- The parts that need to be removed are taken out through your mouth.
 Usually, there are no cuts on your neck or stitches in your throat.

 How long do you need to be in hospital after the operation?

-While healing takes place, your throat will be very sore for 10 to 14 days.
+While healing takes place, your throat will be very sore for 10–14 days.
 Your throat will look white in colour and may develop scabs while it heals.
 This is normal.
 Any stitches at the back of your throat could take up to two months to disappear.

 Don't give children any aspirin or aspirin-containing medicines (such as Aspro, AsproClear or Codis).
-If you are unsure, check the label and see if it mentions the words aspirin or salicylic acids.
-Aspirin may increase the risk of bleeding during or after the operation and may increase the risk of a serious and rare disease named Reye syndrome.
+Aspirin can increase the risk of bleeding during or after the operation and may increase the risk of a serious and rare disease named Reye syndrome.
+If you are unsure, check the medicine label and see if it mentions the words aspirin or salicylic acid.

 Eating and drinking

-Eat and drink as normally as possible.
+- Try eating and drinking normally as soon as you can.
 It may feel more comfortable having softer foods at first.

-Bleeding from the area where the tonsils have been removed is the most frequent complication – it happens in 2–5% of children.
+Bleeding from the area where the tonsils have been removed is the most frequent complication – it happens for about 2 in 100 people.

-- Dehydration and too much activity after the operation increase the chances of bleeding.
+- Dehydration and too much activity after the operation can increase the chances of bleeding.

 - It is best to avoid going away in the 3 weeks following the operation in case of bleeding.
 You should not travel overseas or to a remote area during this time.